MicrosoftDocs/Viva/Briefing/be-admin.md

      ```
 ## User-level configuration

 You can also configure the Briefing email for individual users in your organization.
-At this level, you can opt-out a user completely, which turns off all Briefing email functionality for that user.
+At this level, you can completely opt-out a user, which turns off all Briefing email functionality for that user.
 However, the user can choose to opt back in at https://briefing.microsoft.com.

 * To enable or disable the Briefing email for a specific user in your organization, use the following Exchange Online PowerShell cmdlets, where you replace “Contoso\Jill” with your applicable organization and username: